by Dr. Robert Berdan

 Collecting rotifers requires a pair of rubber boots and a few plastic jars.
 I also sometimes use a plankton net and a golf ball retriever to extend and move the collection bottles through the water (see The Scoop bottle by T. Pattinson 2017).
 You will also find rotifers clinging to water plants so be sure to include some in your samples.
 The larger rotifers can be seen by eye if you hold the jar up to a light source.
 I like to place some of the collected water and plant material into a shallow plastic Petri dish and then examine the water with a stereomicroscope at 10-40X.
 This way I can select individuals to put on a microscope slide for examination with my compound light microscope.
 With practice you can begin to identify some of the species with the stereomicroscope on the basis of how they swim or move.
 Bdelloid rotifers swim or crawl like an inch worm.
 Other rotifers like Testudinella patina and Synchaeta pectinata often twirl through the water as they swim.
 It's fun to watch the organisms swim in three dimensions whereas on a microscope slide they are limited to swimming in two dimensions.
 The rotifers shown in this article were collected near Calgary in ponds next to the Bow river, from the Bearspaw area in Calgary Northwest and Winchell lake about 30 minutes from where I live in Calgary.
 All these rotifers were collected during the spring and summer of 2020.
-Rotifers can be collected in winter under the ice (T. Virro et al. 2009 - PDF) and I will be collecting some this winter.
+Rotifers can be collected in winter under the ice (T. Virro et al. 2009 - PDF) and I hope to trycollecting some in winter.

 The Turtle rotifer Testudinella patina brightfield microscopy 200X